 Cool undertones, on the other hand, are often complemented by frosty blues, purples, and pinks.
 Neutral skin tones are often suited to a more muted version of bright colours like jade green, lagoon blue, or cornsilk yellow.

-Though skin undertone can be a helpful guide when deciding what colours to inject into your wardrobe, there’s no reason why you can’t experiment with an array of different shades to determine what makes you feel happiest and most confident.
+Though skin undertone can be a helpful guide when deciding what colours to inject into your wardrobe, there’s no reason you can’t experiment with an array of shades to determine what makes you feel happiest and most confident.

 4. Explore different ways to wear colour